 Carbon Fiber

 Most photographers agree that fiber tripods are superior to aluminum ones.
 They are lighter weight and more durable.
-When you’re traveling and need to watch how much weight you’re adding to your backpack, a lightweight travel tripod like the Peak Design is great.
+When traveling and needing to watch how much weight you’re adding to your backpack, a lightweight travel tripod like the Peak Design is great.

 Reversible Central Column

 You can reverse the tripod’s central column to obtain closer ground-level shots.
-This feature brings the minimum height to 5.5 inches, which is lower than many models of travel tripods.
+This feature lowers the minimum height to 5.5 inches, which is lower than many travel tripod models.

 Ball Head

-Some people love it, but others hate it, but it saves space and makes a more versatile tripod.
-If you’re new to using ball head tripods, it may take a bit of getting used to, but you might find this design even better.
-The Peak Design can hold various types of cameras, and GoPros, and has a mobile mount for even more options for photo setups.
+Some people love it, but others hate it.
+It saves space and makes a more versatile tripod.
+If you’re new to using ball-head tripods, it may take a bit of getting used to, but you might find this design even better.
+The Peak Design can hold various types of cameras and GoPros and has a mobile mount for even more options for photo setups.

 Carrying Case and Service Tools

 The tripod comes with a storage bag for protection.
-Although you might already have a spot reserved for it in your backpack, it never hurts to have a bit of extra protection for your camera equipment!
+Although you might already have a spot reserved for it in your backpack, it never hurts to have extra protection for your camera equipment!

 Peak Design Travel Tripod Areas of Use

-Just because the Peak Design Travel Tripod is for travel tripod doesn’t mean that the Peak Design necessarily has to be used for travel.
-Even if you’re interested in doing local city photography or planning some weekend hiking trips, the Peak Design is a great choice.
+Just because the Peak Design Travel Tripod is for travel doesn’t mean that the Peak Design must be used for travel.
+If you’re interested into local city photography or planning weekend hiking trips, the Peak Design is a great choice.

 Cost vs. Function of the Peak Design Travel Tripod

 Peak Design often carries more expensive camera products, and the Carbon Fiber Travel Tripod is no exception.
-If you’re looking for something cheap, this isn’t the way to go.
+This isn’t the way to go if you’re looking for something cheap.
 Although it hurts the wallet, the benefits of the tripod can balance out the cost.

 Since the Peak Design is compatible with many cameras and has a mobile mount, it’s also very versatile.
-You’ll be paying more upfront, but in the long run, you probably won’t have to purchase too many adaptors and extra parts for your setup.
+You’ll be paying more upfront, but you probably won’t have to purchase too many adaptors and extra parts for your setup in the long run.

 Equipment compatibility

-The price is the first and most significant drawback to the Peak Design Travel Tripod.
+The Peak Design Travel Tripod’s price is its first and most significant drawback.
 With so many great features (lightweight, versatile, etc.), you can expect a travel tripod of this grade to pack a punch in terms of cost.
 The Peak Design Travel Tripod may not be the best idea for novice photographers or people who only take photos occasionally.
-However, if you’re already serious about traveling and photography, the Peak Design is probably one of the best equipment you can add to your photography kit!
+However, if you’re already serious about traveling and photography, it is probably one of the best pieces of equipment you can add to your photography kit!

-Chances are, travelers are going to have lighter setups anyway, but it’s good to keep in mind that the load capacity is 20 pounds.
+Chances are, travelers will have lighter setups anyway, but it’s good to keep in mind that the load capacity is 20 pounds.
 While this is enough to accommodate most basic setups, it might not do the trick for specialized rigs and photo shoots.
+Some photographers might consider a few other things about the Peak Design drawbacks.

-There are a few other things about the Peak Design that some photographers might consider drawbacks.
 First, the five-section legs can become a bit of a hassle.
 When you’re excited to get set up and going, clasping and locking each section can feel like it takes too long.
 The ball head takes some getting used to when in portrait mode.
-It can be frustrating when you switch to other mounts with a unique camera plate as a hex key is required.
+Switching to other mounts with a unique camera plate can be frustrating, as a hex key is required.